pmichaillat/hugo-website/README.md

 + The first time that you push your repository to GitHub, you need to allow GitHub Actions and GitHub Pages so the website can be built and deployed to GitHub Pages.
 + The first step is to [ask GitHub to publish the website with a GitHub Action](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).
 GitHub offers a ready-made action to publish a Hugo website, called `Deploy Hugo site to Pages`.
 This action must be enabled in the [Pages Settings](https://github.com/pmichaillat/hugo-website/settings/pages) of your GitHub repository.
 You can view the workflow triggered by the action in the `.github/workflows/hugo.yml` file.
 + Once the GitHub Actions are enabled, GitHub will build and publish the website as soon as the repository is updated.
++ If you would like to update the deployment action (for instance because it became outdated and fails to deploy the site), you can find the [most recent action on GitHub]( https://github.com/actions/starter-workflows/blob/main/pages/hugo.yml).
+You can place this file directly in the `.github/workflows` folder to replace the old `hugo.yml` file.

 ## Usage